jtobin/jtobin.github.io/_posts/2015-12-02-sorting-with-style.md

 business that I've talked about in the past.
-Near the end of that article I briefly mentioned the idea of implementing mergesort via a [hylomorphism](https://en.wikipedia.org/wiki/Hylomorphism_(computer_science)), and here I just want to just elaborate on that a little.
+Near the end of that article I briefly mentioned the idea of implementing mergesort via a [hylomorphism](https://en.wikipedia.org/wiki/Hylomorphism_(computer_science)), and here I just want to elaborate on that a little.

 Start with a collection of orderable elements.
 We can divide the collection into a bunch of smaller collections by using a binary tree: